DanielBrunnsaker/DShift/README.md

 # DiauxicShift

 Untargeted metabolomics for functional discovery of regulatory genes in the context of the diauxic shift.
 This repository contains code and intermediate data to be able to recreate the work if needed.
+Supplementary data can be found in /data and /results.

-Last update: 2022-08-30
+Last update: 2022-10-16

 ## Project information